The Minimax Risk in Testing Uniformity over Large Alphabets under Missing-Ball Alternatives: Introduction

-These results follows from Theorems~\ref{thm:upper_bound}, \ref{thm:lower_bound}, and \ref{thm:matching}.
-Additionally, these theorems yield an asymptotically minimax test under $V_{\epsilon,\xi}$ and a distribution defining the least favorable prior there; see Figure~\ref{fig:alternative} for a conceptual sketch.
+is asymptotically minimax, and the least favorable prior in a Bayesian counterpart of the minimax problem is an $N$ product of a symmetric two-point prior with support $\left\{1/N - \epsilon N^{-1/p}, 1/N + \epsilon N^{-1/p}\right\}$; see Figure~\ref{fig:alternative} for a conceptual sketch.

+Additionally, we derive the asymptotic risk of the chi-squared test under the least favorable prior.
+Under the same conditions as above, this risk converges to

+This expression shows that, unless $n/N \to \infty$, the chi-squared test fails to achieve the minimax risk under Poisson sampling.
+We emphasize that this phenomenon is not merely a consequence of an incorrect null calibration: it is well known that the classical chi-squared statistic does not follow a chi-squared distribution under the null when $n/N \to 0$ \cite{haberman1988warning}.
+In contrast, the test analyzed here employs an optimally chosen threshold for the chi-squared statistic so as to minimize the total risk.

-As it turns out, the approximation \eqref{eq:result_intro} provides to $R^*(V_{\epsilon,\xi})$ is fairly accurate in finite $n$, $N$, and small values of $\epsilon$, as we demonstrate using numerical experiments for $p=1$; see Figure~\ref{fig:risk} below.
-Our experiments also demonstrate the dominance of the minimax test over the chi-squared test and a test based only on collisions.
+Numerical analyses in the case $p=1$ show that the approximation \eqref{eq:result_intro} provides to $R^*(V_\epsilon)$ is accurate in finite $n$, $N$, and small values of $\epsilon$; see for example Figure~\ref{fig:risk} below.
+These analyses also demonstrate the dominance of the minimax test over the chi-squared test and a test based on collisions \cite{diakonikolas2019collision}.

-The ideology for constraining $V_\epsilon$ to the hypercube of radius $\xi/N$ is that for $p\leq 2$ the least favorable alternatives appear to reside within this hypercube.
-Consequently, minimax testing against $V_{\epsilon,\xi}$ is thought to comprise the most challenging part of the analysis.